-Each summer, an extensive summer school program is offered at one of our elementary sites for Incoming TK/K- 3rd Grades, and at Redwood Middle School for Incoming 4th - 8th Grades.
+Each summer an extensive summer school program is offered at one of our elementary sites for Incoming TK/K- 3rd Grades, and at a different elementary site for Incoming 4th - 8th Grades.
 This summer school program is 4 weeks long and usually begins approximately one week after the last day of school.

-This summer program includes Enrichment Summer School, Academic Summer School, Special Education Summer School, and Elevate[Math].
+This summer program includes Enrichment Summer School, Academic Summer School, and Special Education Summer School.

 Enrichment Summer School is organized and provided by Los Gatos Saratoga Community Education and Recreation (LGS Recreation).
-Enrichment classes for Incoming TK - 3rd Graders are typically held in the morning at one of our elementary schools and classes for Incoming 4th - 8th Graders are held in the morning at Redwood Middle School.
+Enrichment classes for Incoming TK - 3rd Graders are typically held in the morning at one of our elementary schools, and classes for Incoming 4th - 8th Graders are held in the morning at another one of our elementary schools.
 This program is fee-based, but scholarships may be available.
 Registration is first come, first served and handled via LGS Recreation.
 Class offerings are posted in early spring on the LGS Recreation website and many classes fill up quickly.
 Afternoon camps are also available via LGS Recreation.

 Academic summer school classes are capped at approximately 15 students (8-10 students for Incoming 1st Grade classes) to allow for small group and 1-to-1 instruction with a credentialed teacher and high school teaching assistants.